R2VF: A Two-Step Regularization Algorithm to Cluster Categories in GLMs: The R2VF Algorithm

 \section{The R2VF Algorithm}

-The main idea behind the algorithm is to leverage the fact that one-hot-encoded bins possess an inherent order in their multivariate effects.
-For ordinal bins, the order is inherent.
-For nominal bins, the order is determined during the process.
+The main idea behind the algorithm is to first establish an empirically-derived order for nominal categories based on their regularized multivariate effects, and then apply variable fusion techniques (typically used for ordinal features) to all features.
 We first estimate the regularized effects in a model that closely follows the structure of the final variable-fusion model, and then use this knowledge to perform fusion on nominal features.